eliasgranderubio/dagda/README.md

 * Created a quick starter with Docker
 * **Dagda** project included in a CI environment
 * Added tests for code coverage

-#### Wish list

-If you want contribute to this project, feel free to do it.
-That's why the wish list for this version is shown below:
-* Analyze more software than the installed software in the Operating System
-    * Analyze Java dependencies such as the [OWASP dependency-check](https://github.com/jeremylong/DependencyCheck) project
-    * Analyze Javascript dependencies such as the [Retire.js](https://github.com/RetireJS/retire.js) project

 ### 0.1.0 (Released)